ZiruiYin/atc-sim/README.md

 # ATC Simulator — User Manual

 A browser-based approach controller simulator.
 You vector inbound traffic onto the ILS and land them.
-Default airport is `test` (a compact training airport); EGLL (London Heathrow) is kept in the repo as legacy reference but is not deployed.
+Default airport is called SIMULATOR (a simulator airport named TEST).
+EGLL (London Heathrow) is also available but with no STAR implemented yet.

-For internals and architecture, see `doc/architecture.md`, `doc/behavior.md`, and `doc/logger.md`.

 ## Run

 Play in the browser: <https://ziruiyin.github.io/atc-sim/>
+The Hugging Face deployment also has **AUTO** mode — a model that flies the aircraft for you (see the [AUTO](#auto) section): <https://huggingface.co/spaces/JerryYin14/ATC-SIM>

 Or run locally: